zetavg/chromium-website/site/chromium-os/developer-library/guides/debugging/serial-debugging-howto/index.md

 scope and is worth correcting and modernizing.
 There are several ways to accomplish what is described here, please feel free to chip in.

-This HOWTO assumes you have built a bootable Chromium OS image and are not afraid to edit some config files.
+This HOWTO assumes you have built a bootable ChromiumOS image and are not afraid to edit some config files.
 We'll assume the target platform is 32-bit "x86-generic".